retooth2/xenharmlib/doc/prim_seq.rst

    western = WesternNotation()

    # harmonic flow of the first two measures from the vocals of
-   # Schubert's Wiegenlied ("Schlafe Schlafe, holder, süßer Knabe"),
+   # Schubert's Wiegenlied ("Schlafe, Schlafe, holder, süßer Knabe"),
    # rearranged into the key of F major
    schlafe_schlafe = western.seq(
        western.note(pcs, 4) for pcs in
        ['A', 'C', 'G', 'A', 'Bb', 'A', 'A', 'G', 'F', 'E', 'F', 'G', 'C'] )

-In the context of serial music the sequence type is used to analyze segments.
+In the context of serial music, the sequence type is used to analyze segments.
 Sequences allow inspection of pitch indices and pitch class indices of their
 content: